|

 Finding herself deserted, Toni Jo decided to use the last of the stolen money

-ran a brothel there and who persuaded her to go and stay with her aunt.
-The
+friend who ran a brothel there and who persuaded her to go and stay with her

-aunt clearly realized that Toni Jo was in trouble but was only able to glean fragments
+aunt.
+The aunt clearly realized that Toni Jo was in trouble but was only able

-and locate the body of the man she claimed to have killed.
-Eventually they
+to try and locate the body of the man she claimed to have killed.
+Eventually

-located the correct spot and found Mr. Calloway's body just as Toni Jo had left
+they located the correct spot and found Mr. Calloway's body just as Toni Jo had

-it.
-The bullet that killed him was recovered at the autopsy and was found to
+left it.
+The bullet that killed him was recovered at the autopsy and was found

-The Ford coupe was soon discovered abandoned in Arkansas and still containing
+The Ford coupe (like this one) was soon discovered abandoned in Arkansas and still

-Mr. Calloway's clothing and cigarette ends with lipstick on them.
+containing Mr. Calloway's clothing together with cigarette ends with lipstick

 Toni Jo was formally charged with murder but